latolukasz/beeorm-doc/docs/README.md

 - title: For Redis enthusiastic
   details: If you believe Redis is one of the best open sourced project providing top edge performance then this ORM is for you.
 - title: For performance geeks
-  details: Now try to imagine we are combining speed of golang, reliability of MySQL and performance of Redis with search module.
+  details: Now try to imagine we are combining speed of golang, reliability of MySQL and performance of Redis.
 Perfect match right?
 Try it out!
 footer: MIT Licensed | Copyright © 2021-present Łukasz Lato
 ---